-Verbs and nouns play a huge role in understanding the meaning of any writings.
+Verbs and nouns play a huge role in understanding the meaning of any writing.
 It is common for the same word to be used either way.
-Furthermore, there is a tendency to focus on the nouns, and pass over the verbs.
+Furthermore, there is a tendency to focus on the nouns and pass over the verbs.
 Thus, to fully grasp the intent of the writer, one needs to know the difference between verbs and nouns.
-The simple difference is that a verb denotes action whereas a noun denotes a name or an object.
+The simple difference is that a verb denotes action, whereas a noun denotes a name or an object.
 When we read the Bible, our intent should be to search for clarity from our God.
-While nouns, names and objects may make us smarter, it will be the verbs that get us on our feet and change our lives.
+While nouns, names, and objects may make us smarter, it will be the verbs that get us on our feet and change our lives.
 Let us look at a few examples:

 A popular Bible verse is Micah 6:8

 Micah 6:8 – “He has shown you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”1NIV New International Version Translations

 Our noun (He) tells us that the words are directly from God.
 Therefore, they are worth reading.
 God is answering the proverbial question, What does God expect of us?
 Who are the “us” in this statement?
 We are the mortals, those with finite lives on this earth, and that is a very important noun to always remember.
 This question is a search for significance and is part of the age-long pursuit of mankind.
 Here we also get the answers.
 Our nouns (justly, mercy, and humbly) tell us that God expects justice, mercy, and humility.
 All three are worthy attributes.
 However, the verbs tell us that the verbs are not necessarily God’s to act out but ours to take on, and we have the responsibility to “act,” love,” and “walk.”